Looking forwards and backwards: dynamics and genealogies of locally regulated populations: Model and main results

-Then the generator of the semigroup $Q_s$ of Definition~\ref{def:lineage_generator} is given by $\partial_sQ_sf(y)= \Lgen_{\varphi_{T-s}}Q_sf(y).$ \end{theorem} \begin{remark} As usual, to make the generator readable, we've written it in concise notation, omitting the dependencies on location and population density, which itself changes with time.
+\begin{remark} As usual, to make the generator readable, we've written it in concise notation, omitting the dependencies on location and population density, which itself changes with time.
 When interpreting this, remember that everything depends on location and density at that location and time -- for instance, ``$r$'' is actually $r(x, \varphi(x))$ (in the classical case), or $r(x, \smooth{r} \eta(x))$ (in the nonlocal case).

 Moreover, we haven't proved any regularity of the population density process $\varphi$, so, as written, the generator~(\ref{eqn:lineage_generator}) may not make sense.
 Instead, it should be interpreted in a weak sense which is made precise in Section~\ref{sec:lineages_proof}. \end{remark}